JSBigelow/thinst/README.md

 ## Description
 Thin datapoints spatiotemporally, spatially, or temporally.
-<br>Spatial thinning will remove points so that no two points are within a given spatial threshold of each other.
+<br>Spatiotemporal thinning will remove datapoints so that no two datapoints are within a given spatial threshold _and_
+within a given temporal threshold of each other.
+Accordingly, two datapoints may overlap spatially, provided that they do not overlap temporally, and vice versa.
-<br>Temporal thinning will remove points so that no two points are within a given temporal threshold of each other.
+<br>Spatial thinning will remove datapoints so that no two datapoints are within a given spatial threshold of each
+other.
-<br>Spatiotemporal thinning will remove points so that no two points are within a given spatial threshold and within a
+<br>Temporal thinning will remove datapoints so that no two datapoints are within a given temporal threshold of each
-given temporal threshold of each other.
-Accordingly, two points may overlap spatially, provided that they do not overlap temporally and vice versa.
+other.

+Thinning is set up to retain the maximum number of datapoints.

 Thinning (whether it is spatiotemporal, spatial, or temporal) is conducted with the ```thinst``` function.